minternational/household/README.md

-## This project is an household expense App which shows the actual status of
+## This project is an household expense App which shows the actual bank account balance.